 Is AARP an Insurance Company?

-AARP is not an insurance company on its own, but it does offer supplemental insurance plans (Medigap) exclusively through UnitedHealthcare.
-To qualify for Medigap plans through AARP, individuals must become AARP members and pay annual membership fees.
-Some services that may be partially covered through the AARP Medigap plans include hospitalizations, Medicare-approved outpatient services and hospice care.
+AARP is not an insurance company on its own, but it does offer Medicare Advantage plans through a partnership with UnitedHealthcare.
+To qualify for an AARP Medicare Advantage plan from UnitedHealthcare, individuals must become AARP members and pay annual membership fees.

 You can learn more about UnitedHealthcare Medicare Advantage plans and compare plans available where you live online.
 You can also request to speak with a licensed insurance agent over the phone to learn about how much plans cost, what they cover, if they cover your doctor and your medications and more.